Cost of Pre-Employment Screening in the U.S.

 How Much Does It Cost to Run a Motor Vehicle Background Check?

 A Motor Vehicle Background Check helps employers better understand an applicant’s driving history.
 This check is utilized when hiring for positions where driving company vehicles or operating machinery may be necessary.
-Solutions are available for both DOT and non-DOT-regulated organizations and costs will vary accordingly.
-The average motor vehicle background check (private license) is $3 – $10.
-It’s important to note that these background checks will also be subject to access fees.
+Solutions are available for both DOT and non-DOT-regulated organizations, and costs will vary accordingly.
+The average motor vehicle background check (for a private license) costs $3–$10.

 How Much Does It Cost to Run Verification Background Checks?

-There are a number of verification products organizations can include on their employee background checks.
+There are several verification products that organizations can include in their employee background checks.
 Such products include:

 • SSN verification checks: $0–$10